 Wentworth Institute of Technology offers six different residential areas.
 Each area is different, consisting of either rooms, suites, or apartments.
 First year students live in Evans Way/Tudbury Hall or Baker Hall.
-Upperclassmen and transfer students live in 555 Huntington Avenue, 610 Huntington Avenue, the Louis Prang/Vancouver Apartments or Edwards/Rodgers Hall.
+Upperclass and transfer students live in 555 Huntington Avenue, 610 Huntington Avenue, the Louis Prang/Vancouver Apartments, the Apartments@525 or Edwards/Rodgers Hall

 Tudbury Front Entrance

-Located directly on Huntington Avenue, Triple 5 is home to 364 residential students, the Resident Director and the Center for Community and Learning Partnerships.
+Located directly on Huntington Avenue, 555 is home to 364 residential students, the Resident Director and the Center for Community and Learning Partnerships.
 This new building is designed with 58 suites ranging in occupancy from 5 to 9 residents in single, double and triple bedrooms.
 Many suites boast fabulous views of the Longwood Medical area, and the downtown and Emerald Necklace areas.
 There are even a few rooms with a view of Fenway Park's Jumbotron.
 Apartments include a living room/dining room, kitchen, and one or two bathrooms depending on size.
 Some suites have both a dining area and a breakfast bar with stools.
 There are student lounges on each floor for studying, projects, programs, and recreation.
 Each floor's lounge has a different arrangement, some with drafting tables, small round tables or a pool table.
-Triple5 also features state-of-the-art laundry facility in the basement, with access to Garment Valet, and a vending area.
+555 also features state-of-the-art laundry facility in the basement, study space and a vending area.

 Although residents have a full kitchen, they are also required to have one of three meal plans offered by OHRL.
-Unless otherwise noted, students in 555, 610, and the apartments will automatically be given the lowest level plan of $300 per academic semester, as noted on the Housing Agreement Contract.
+Unless otherwise selected, students in 555, 610, and the apartments will automatically be given the lowest level plan of $395 per academic semester, as noted on their Housing Agreement.
 For more information about meal plans, Fenway Cash, and increasing/decreasing a meal plan visit the Current Students section.

 The residents are supported by 8 live-in paraprofessional Resident Assistants (RAs).
 It is their job to make sure that the residential experience enhances the academic experience.
 They create and implement educational and social events with the help of the residents in order to foster community connectedness and social networking.
 The RAs also do nightly rounds of the building to address any behavioral incidents.
-They are overseen by a live-in professional Resident Directorr, Loren Glaser, who, in addition to supporting community development, is also responsible for the day-to-day operations of the facility and enforcing any policy violations that may occur.
+They are overseen by a live-in professional Resident Director Jacqulyn Sardina, who, in addition to supporting community development, is also responsible for the day-to-day operations of the facility and enforcing any policy violations that may occur.

 As per any student residing on campus, residents of 555 are subject to Health and Safety Inspections each semester.
 Residents should familiarize themselves with all Housing Policies as well as items not allowed in the residence halls.
 For information about registering your suite as a Wet Suite, contact the Housing Office.

-Triple5 looks to its residents to provide the energy and enthusiasm for the ideal residential experience.
+555 looks to its residents to provide the energy and enthusiasm for the ideal residential experience.
 For students that want to be involved in their residential community, the RD hires Office Assistants to help with the daily operations of the building and provide a student perspective.
 RD Office Assistants are Federal Work Study positions and are typically filled during the first two weeks of each semester.
-If you are eligible for Federal Work Study and are interested in working for Loren, email her at firstname.lastname@example.org or visit Student Employment and Work Study for more information.
+If you are eligible for Federal Work Study and are interested in working for Resident Director email Jacqulyn Sardina or visit Student Employment and Work Study for more information.

 610 Huntington Avenue, located behind Baker Hall, is just a short walk from Wentworth's administrative and academic buildings.
 610 Huntington Avenue, commonly called ‘Six Ten,’ is a suite-style residence hall that houses upper class and transfer students.
 Opened in the Fall of 2001, 610 Huntington Avenue consists of four and six resident suites.
 Outside doors and suite doors are secured by an electronic access system 24 hours a day.
 610 Huntington Avenue is the largest upperclass residential community at Wentworth, offering a comfortable home for 475 students.

 Bedrooms in 610 Huntington Avenue are furnished with demountable bunk beds.
 Beds will only be debunked if the student provides a doctor's note with a relevant reason.
 Bedrooms are further outfitted with a desk, a desk chair, and a large wardrobe with shelving and hanging space for each student.
-Internet/network connections are provided for every student, and each room is equipped with cable provided by Comcast and factored into the cost of living at WIT.
+Internet/network connections are provided for every student, and each room is equipped with cable.
 The furniture provided by Wentworth may not be removed from the rooms, and students are expected to leave the rooms in their original condition when they move out or they will be subject to pay damages.

 610 Huntington Avenue offers the following amenities: